 In civil matters, Zach maintains a robust trial practice representing both plaintiffs and defendants in high-stakes litigation across the United States.
 He has represented multinational corporations, professional services firms, and individuals in their most important cases and acts as lead counsel in jury trials, class actions, and multi-district litigation.
 His representations have involved many substantive areas of law including antitrust, securities, torts, commercial disputes, administrative law, constitutional law, deceptive trade practice statutes, and employment law.

-Zach grew up in California and Virginia.
+Zach grew up in California, Cambodia, and Virginia.
 He received his B.A. from Stanford University and graduated magna cum laude from Georgetown University Law Center, where he was Executive Articles Editor of the Georgetown Law Journal.
 He clerked for Judge J. Frederick Motz on the United States District Court for the District of Maryland, and for Judge Julia Smith Gibbons on the United States Court of Appeals for the Sixth Circuit.

 Zach currently runs the firm’s pro bono criminal defense program in Montgomery County, Maryland.
 Through that program, the firm’s lawyers represent indigent criminal defendants in felony trials in Montgomery County.